sediqa01/ms-cook-restaurant/README.md

  - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

- The live link can be found here - Link to live preview
+ The live link can be found here - (Ms.Cook Restaurant)[https://sediqa01.github.io/ms-cook-restaurant/]

 ---